 If you completely disregard this, and you continue to move with poor positioning, I knew a few orthopedic surgeons who are happy to give you a knee replacement in a few years.

 I'll be the first to admit that this position is very difficult to achieve.
 If you can do it, you have complete hip flexion range of motion and ankle range of motion.

 Signs That You Have Poor Ankle Mobility

-Feet: You must be able to keep your feet flat on the ground.
-If your heel lifts off the ground, you lack ankle mobility.
+Feet: You must be able to keep your feet flat on the ground and in contact.
+If your heel lifts off the ground, you do not possess complete Ankle Flexibility.